Hiring your first employee is a big step, and poor hiring can cost your business.

 Not Understanding Your Compliance Requirements

 Ready to become a first-time employer?
-Check out our checklist of 10 things you need to know.
+Check out our Hiring 101 report for what you need to know.

 This article provides general information, and should not be construed as specific legal, HR, financial, insurance, tax or accounting advice.
 As with all matters of a legal or human resources nature, you should consult with your own legal counsel and human resources professionals.
 ADP shall not be liable for any direct, indirect, special, consequential, incidental, punitive or exemplary damages in connection with the use by you or anyone of the information provided herein.